 Are you spending more time at home due to COVID-19?
 If so, some travel-related movies might help you better cope with this difficult time in your life.
-While you will certainly find other things to do in your home, watching an uplifting movie might take your mind off the lack of outdoor activities.
-That’s not to mention the gloomy news on television and online.
+While you can find other things to do in your home, watching an uplifting movie can inspire you.
 All of these films are available for a fee or free with a trial on streaming video sites like Amazon, Google Play, Apple TV and YouTube

-Interested in watching movie about Paris featuring more than 80 enchanting locations?
+Interested in watching a movie about Paris featuring more than 80 enchanting locations?
 Amélie (2001) is a feel good, romantic comedy about a French waitress (Audrey Tautou) who works in a quintessential Parisian café.
-Despite growing up without school friends and losing her mother at an early age, she finds her job in the lively Montmartre area and lives alone in an apartment nearby.
+Despite not having friends and losing her mother at an early age, she finds her job.
+In fact, this is in the lively Montmartre area.
+What’s more, she even has her own apartment nearby.
 She discovers a hidden treasure left behind by a young boy who previously lived there.

-After tracking down the boy and seeing his happiness, she sets out to try to instill happiness into other people she knows.
-The film directed by Jean-Pierre Jeunet (City of Lost Children, Alien Resurrection) was a big hit and won Best Film in the European Film Awards.
+After finding the boy and seeing his happiness, she inspires happiness to other people.
+The film directed by Jean-Pierre Jeunet was a big hit.
+In fact, it won Best Film in the European Film Awards.

 Eat Pray Love

-Love it or hate it, Forrest Gump (1994) is one of the best-known and most popular travel-related movies in the entire world.
-Starring Tom Hanks as the titular character, the film covers three decades of his life while showcasing some of the most important people and events in American history.
-This includes Forrest playing football for Bear Bryant at the University of Alabama, serving during the Vietnam War, appearing on the Dick Cavett Show with John Lennon and meeting then President Richard Nixon.
+Love it or hate it, Forrest Gump (1994) is one of the best-known travel-related movies.
+Starring Tom Hanks, the film covers three decades of his life.
+What’s more, it showcases some of the most important people and events in American history.
+For instance, Forrest plays football for Bear Bryant at the University of Alabama and later serves in the Vietnam War.
+That’s not to mention appearing on the Dick Cavett Show with John Lennon and meeting President Richard Nixon.

 While the story takes place mainly in Alabama, the travel-related movie features several other American towns and locations.
-Among the best known are Blue Ridge Parkway, Biltmore Estate, Monument Valley and Lincoln Memorial.
+For instance, the Blue Ridge Parkway, Biltmore Estate, Monument Valley and Lincoln Memorial.
 Described as a magical realism, comedy-drama, Forrest Gump also stars Robin Wright, Gary Sinise, Mykelti Williamson.
 Sally Field co-stars as Forrest’s mother.